How to Choose a Time Clock

 Advantages

-- Access from any desktop, tablet, or phone
+- Access from any web browser

 - Free support, free maintenance, free backups

-- Generally more secure than on-premise
+- Generally more secure than offline

 - Reduces administrative costs